cmeiklejohn/cmeiklejohn.github.io/_posts/2021-10-06-filibuster-2.markdown

 ## Core Observations

-SFIT builds on three key observations made about how microservice applications are being developed today:
+SFIT builds on three key observations we made about how microservice applications are being developed today:

 * __Microservices developed in isolation__.
 Microservice architectures are typically adopted when teams need to facilitate rapid growth, thereby breaking the team into smaller groups that develop individual services that adhere to a contract.
 This contract typically requires that two or more teams meet and agree to an API between the services that they manage.
 Therefore, individual team members typically do not understand the state or internals of services outside of their control well enough to write a detailed specification of the application to automatically verify it with a model checker.